Fast and simple inner-loop algorithms of static / dynamic BLP estimations

 Table \ref{tab:static_BLP_Monte_Carlo_RCNL} shows the results.
 The results show that the new mappings $\Phi^{\delta,\gamma=1}$ and $\Phi^{IV,\gamma=1}$ perform better than $\Phi^{\delta,\gamma=0}$ and $\Phi^{IV,\gamma=0}$.
-Also, combining the acceleration methods leads to faster convergence.
-As in the static RCL models, Anderson acceleration is the best.
+In addition, combining the acceleration methods leads to faster convergence.
+As in the static RCL models, the Anderson acceleration is the best.
 We can also see mostly similar performance of $\Phi^{\delta,\gamma}$ and $\Phi^{IV,\gamma}$, which verifies the dualistic relations between the corresponding mappings.